-As Dean of Seminarians, I welcome the opportunity to provide a short overview of the seminarian’s experience at Pope St. John XXIII National Seminary.
+As Vice Rector and Director of Human Formation, I welcome the opportunity to provide a short overview of the seminarian’s experience at Pope St. John XXIII National Seminary.
 As a theological institution dedicated to the preparation of second-career seminarians, it is important for us to respect and to integrate the life experiences and accomplishments of our seminarians.
 The various aspects of seminary life at Pope St. John XXIII reflect our commitment to this goal.

 Prayer is at the heart of seminary life.
 Our day begins in prayer with the communal celebration of the Divine Office.
 The Eucharist is the source and the summit of our communal life.
 We gather for the Eucharist every day in our beautiful chapel.
 We celebrate special liturgies throughout the year including liturgies dedicated to the institutions of Acolyte, Reader and Admission to Candidacy.
 On Fridays our celebration of the Mass is bilingual/ Spanish.

 Once a week we gather for communal Adoration of The Blessed Sacrament.

 The seminary has three fulltime spiritual directors and each student meets on a regular basis with his spiritual director.
 The spiritual directors also offer monthly conferences.
 The Sacrament of Penance is available at any time but it is scheduled on a weekly basis with the assistance of outside confessors.
 The seminary has a week’s retreat during the month of October.

 We also gather as a community for meals and for various social celebrations.
 These gatherings help nurture a good sense of community.
 We realize that if a priest is to be a man of communion an important dimension to achieving this goal is a strong community life.
 The seminary has various house committees that offer valuable input and advice to assist the faculty in establishing seminary policies and new initiatives.
 They also nurture a sense of collaboration within the community.